Mr-Widiatmoko/MakeTVPlaylist/README.md

 Thats it, and "Make TV Playlist" will automatically call "tvplaylist" for processing.

-To build "tvplaylist" on macOS Apple Silicon, Windows, or Linux, first you must have modern C++ compiler and cmake installed.
+To build "tvplaylist" on macOS Apple Silicon, Windows, Linux, or another platforms, first you must have modern C++ compiler and cmake installed.
 Inside "MakeTVPlaylist" folder (or folder containing CMakeLists.txt) copy below and paste on the Terminal:

 	mkdir Release
 	cd Release
 	cmake ../
 	cmake --build .
-	mv tvplaylist /usr/local/bin/
+	cp -f tvplaylist /usr/local/bin/

 Don't forget to [Press ENTER].
 Thats it, you will get "tvplaylist" on "Release" folder.

+If you don't have cmake installed then, form 'src' directory on Terminal, paste following:

+    c++ main.cpp -std=c++2b -stdlib=libc++ -o /usr/local/bin/tvplaylist

+Don't forget to [Press ENTER].
+Thats it, you will get "tvplaylist" on "/usr/local/bin/" folder.

 If you need to build this as library file, then copy below and paste on the Terminal: